penlow99/Pewlett-Hackard-Analysis/README.md

 - Using the current_emp table created in the database for this purpose, there are **33,118** currently employed people who are eligible for retirement soon.
 It is reasonable to assume a large majority of these roles will need to be filled in the near future.

 - With only **1,549** current employees available for the mentoring program, and **33,118** positions to be filled soon, it would require each mentor to help approxiamately **21** new employees each.
-This number sounds a bit high, so immediate action and further analysis on this problem is most likely necessary.
+This number sounds a bit high, so immediate action and further analysis on this problem are most likely necessary.

 ### SQL Queries for additional insight into this issue